alanorth/go-away/README.md

       #GOAWAY_BIND_NETWORK: "tcp"
       #GOAWAY_SOCKET_MODE: "0770"

-      # default is WARN, set to INFO to also see challenge successe and others
+      # default is WARN, set to INFO to also see challenge successes and others
       #GOAWAY_SLOG_LEVEL: "INFO"

       # this value is used to sign cookies and challenges. by default a new one is generated each time